citp/privacy-policy-historical/t/ti/tic/ticketnews.com.md

 Operation or use of the Widget does not require any input or storage of the user’s personal information.
 The feed employs a non-personal tracking code for general analytic purposes related to overall click-through rates from the Widget’s in-bound links to TicketNews.com and its content.
 **OPTING-OUT AND USER ACCESS TO AND CONTROL OVER INFORMATION ******

-Any user can do the following, at any time, by contacting us via [editorial@ticketnews.com](mailto:editorial@ticketnews.com):
+Any user can do the following, at any time, by contacting us via [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#b0d5d4d9c4dfc2d9d1dcf0c4d9d3dbd5c4ded5c7c39ed3dfdd):

 > • Opt out of any future contact from us;
 >  • See what data we have about that user, if any;